o-be-one/kubernetes-at-home/README.md

 # Kubernetes at Home on Bare Metal

 > [!WARNING]
-> This is a WORK IN PROGRESS project, still experimental at this time.
+> This is a WORK IN PROGRESS project, experimental at this time.
 > Things may change without notice.

-Documentation, which is also a work in progress, is available here: https://o-be-one.github.io/kubernetes-at-home/.
+Documentation, which is also a work in progress and a bit lower priority for now, is available here: https://o-be-one.github.io/kubernetes-at-home/.

 ## Proposal